q3flat/DownloadThisVideo/README.md

 #### retryFailedTasks
 This re-publishes failed tasks (stored in Redis) as a new SNS message.
 For now, it can only be triggered manually.

+This bot is actually a fork of the https://twitter.com/this_vid.
+It has a publicly available source code that is free of use.
+I have a customer who wants this bot use with various languages.
+I have to extend its functionality.

+My bot will analyze only specific tweets.
+If the bot mentioned under a tweet, then the bot will parse the original tweet in order to produce download links to the mentioners.

+Yes, the bot retweet with the download link of the video from the original tweet....................